total-typescript/total-typescript-book/book-content/chapters/07-mutability.md

 }
 ```

-With this setup, you can't call `.push()` or modify elements in the array.
+With this setup, TypeScript won't allow you to add items with `.push()` or perform any other modifications on the array.

 ##### Option 2: Use the `ReadonlyArray` Type Helper